Privacy

 Ghostery

-Ghostery isn't an ad blocker in the classic sense, instead being a data protection tool with ad-blocking capabilities.
-The app blocks web trackers and analytical tools that collect your user data, and through configuring additional settings, ads.
+Ghostery isn't an ad blocker in the classic sense, but a data protection tool with ad-blocking capabilities.
+The app blocks web trackers and analytical tools that collect your data, and if configured further, even ads.

-Ghostery keeps you informed about who is tracking you and why.
+Ghostery notifies you about who is tracking you and why.

 Ghostery Plus provides access to even more statistics but will set you back $50 per year.
-This gives you greater insight into who is tracking you, more customization owing to the extra themes, and an anonymous search engine.
+This gives greater insight into who is tracking you, more customization owing (extra themes), and an anonymous search engine.

 Privacy Badger

 Like Ghostery, Privacy Badger is more geared towards data protection and privacy than ad blocking.
-More specifically, it isn't an ad blocker, but an anti-tracking tool, which isn't the same, even though the two are often closely linked.
-The app doesn't rely entirely on filter lists as regular ad blockers do, and instead, constantly learns more about your behavior, refining its activities in the process.
+It's more of an anti-tracking than an ad-blocking tool.
+The app doesn't rely entirely on filter lists like regular ad blockers, but constantly learns more about your behavior, refining its activities in the process.
 As a result, it is capable of effectively blocking trackers and ads that seek to spy on you.

-Privacy Badger isn't an ad blocker per se, but owing to its robust anti-tracking capabilities, will see off plenty of ads.
+Privacy Badger isn't an ad blocker, however, its anti-tracking capabilities will see off plenty of them.

 Browsers With Integrated Adblockers

-The solution to your difficulties with online ads doesn't have to be a dedicated tool: So-called privacy browsers come with integrated ad blockers, while regular browsers come with similar features built-in.
-One of the most popular privacy browsers is Brave : Not only does it automatically delete your data after each session, but also blocks ads and tracking by default.
+The solution to your difficulties with online ads doesn't have to be a dedicated tool: Privacy browsers have built-in ad blockers, and so do a number of regular browsers.
+One of the most popular privacy browsers is Brave: Not only does it automatically delete your data after each session, but also blocks ads and tracking by default.

 With Brave, ad blocking is enabled by default.